 | - Rationale, Issue 7, (XRAT7) (Informative)

 | * X/Open Curses, Issue 7

-Updated by djberg96 (Daniel Berger) almost 8 years ago
+Updated by djberg96 (Daniel Berger) over 8 years ago

 I don't think there's a way to get it.
 You'll have to rescue and retry with a realloc'ed buffer.

 One bit of trickiness is that different platforms seem to set errno to different values on different platforms.
 In my own sys-admin gem, I caught Errno::ERANGE on Linux and Solaris, while on Darwin it was Errno::ENOENT, and on FreeBSD it was Errno::ENOTTY.